brentvollebregt/monopoly-money/README.md

 ## ❓ Why?

-If you have every played the credit card edition of Monopoly, you will appreciate how much faster the game moves without having to count cash.
+If you have ever played the credit card edition of Monopoly, you will appreciate how much faster the game moves without having to count cash.
 This webapp substitutes the need for cash in a game of monopoly for a mobile-banking-like solution where players can easily send each other virtual currency.

 ## 🌐 Deployment